Portfolio: Sacred Poems

 Museum of Arts & Design, NY

 The primary element used in this series is paper: the pages are taken from a Parish Psalmody dated 1844 and 1849.
 These pages of psalms are manipulated and recombined, resulting in a presentation that evokes an ecumenical offering – poems of praise and gratitude.
 The disintegrating pages suggest the temporal quality of our lives and the vulnerability of memory and history.
 Utilizing both a reductive and additive process, embracing its inherent qualities while transforming the book’s pages, the paper itself gains significance through the process and merges with a new intent.

 Visually there is a consistent and measured cadence to a page of psalms which is echoed in the repetitive weaving or restructuring of the paper: pages are cut in strips and woven creating an altered dense surface; multiple pages are stitched together and the shredded edges form new textural references; the layering of translucent tissue over the paper softens the effect of age and context, evoking the ephemeral while adding a veil of alternative possibilities.
 Although fragile the paper is surprisingly resilient.
 In a number of the pieces the use of stitching emphasizes the repetition of the lines of text.
 The lines of stitching are suggestive of the passage of time, alluding to the age and the history of these pages.
-The continuing repetitive action of sewing is similar to reciting, singing, and reading: implying that through the repetition of a task or ritual one has the possibility to transcend the mundane.
+The continuing repetitive action of sewing, knotting and weaving is similar to reciting, singing, and reading: implying that through the repetition of a task or ritual one has the possibility to transcend the mundane.
 The use of gold leaf elevates and heightens the rich textural qualities presenting a sumptuous visual experience.
 The interplay alludes to the enticing presentation of illuminated texts historically.
 Explored and displayed in this visual context, the alteration of the papers’ linear, tactile, and facile nature emphasizes transformation, while the possibility of revelation is playfully realized.